-The boundary between the X and Y data spaces is defined as shown in Figure 3-6 and is not user programmable.
-Should an EA point to data outside its own assigned address space, or to a location outside physical memory, an all-zero word/byte will be returned.
-For example, although Y address space is visible by all non-MAC instructions using any addressing mode, an attempt by a MAC instruction to fetch data from that space, using W8 or W9 (X space pointers), will return 0x0000.
+The boundary between the X and Y data spaces is defined as shown in Figure 3-6 and is not user-programmable.
+Should an EA point to data outside its own assigned address space, or to a location outside physical memory, an all-zero word/byte is returned.
+For example, although Y address space is visible by all non-MAC instructions using any addressing mode, an attempt by a MAC instruction to fetch data from that space, using W8 or W9 (X Space Pointers), returns 0x0000.